 Since 1862 dozens of French coffee plantations have been established in this area of the Sierra del Rosario.
 It is the area that Las Terrazas occupies today, also in the Artemisa province.
 Just 52km from the capital, today this complex is much more than a rural experiment in sustainable forestry development.
 We propose this destination because we like the perfect symbiosis that is achieved between nature-history-community.
 For you to experience the nature of the Sierra del Rosario in a special way, you will be guided by a local.

-This will give you first-hand information and will take you through the least explored routes in this area.
-You have to get up early to live this experience, because it begins with the bird watching , including Cuban endemic species along a wonderful trail.
+This one will give you first hand information and will take you through the less explored routes of this area.
+You have to get up early to live this experience, because it begins with the bird watching Cuban endemics along a wonderful trail.
 The guide will provide the binoculars!
-After the walk, the next stop will be at a natural pool which also has a little waterfall.
-Well secluded and almost inaccessible for those who do not know the area, with this refreshing bath you will charge batteries to continue enjoying the rest of the tour.The more adventurous can challenge their own limits by doing canopy.
+After the walk, the next stop will be at a natural pool who also has a small waterfall.
+Well secluded and almost inaccessible to those who do not know the area, with this refreshing bath you will recharge your batteries to continue enjoying the rest of the tour.The most adventurous can challenge their own limits by doing canopy.
 They will have a route through aerial steel cables of 1.6 km in length, from where you can enjoy the beautiful landscape.

-You can get on foot to the Casa del Campesino, a ranch style restaurant where you will taste excellent Creole peasant style food; the specialty is roast pork and congrí (black rice).
-Afterwards it is worth reaching out to the community.
-There, you will be surprised by the creativity and talent for art (painting, crafts) that these people have developed despite living between rivers and mountains.
+You can get on foot to the Peasant's House, a ranchón-style restaurant where you will taste excellent Creole food prepared ?a la campesina?; the specialty is roast pork and congrí (Moorish rice).
+Then it is worth approaching the community.
+There, you will be surprised by the creativity and talent for art (painting, crafts) that these inhabitants have developed living between rivers and mountains.

 3 Viñales: hiking, climbing, caving and rappelling in a mogote!

-Every year, lovers of caving and hiking choose Viñales as their destination.
-The color of this small town in the Pinar del Río province, the kindness of its people and its exceptional valleys make it a place par excellence for lovers of nature tourism.
-In Viñales there are very interesting excursions such as tour the tobacco fields on foot, by bicycle or on horseback in contact with local farmers, but if you are adventurous, we propose an exclusive activity in Viñales, so that you can add adrenaline to your stay in this paradise of tobacco plantations and mogotes.A group of local experts will guide you on this adventure.
-They are young people with a lot of experience certified as instructors.
-They will provide you with both the training and the necessary material for this activity.
+Every year, lovers of caving and hiking choose Viñales as a destination.
+The color of this small town in the Pinar del Río province, the friendliness of its people and its exceptional valleys make it the place par excellence for lovers of nature tourism.
+In Viñales there are very interesting excursions such as tour the tobacco fields on foot, by bicycle or on horseback in contact with local farmers, but if you are adventurous we suggest you a very exclusive activity in the relief of Viñales, so that you add adrenaline to your stay in this paradise of tobacco fields and mogotes.A group of local experts will guide you on this adventure.
+They are young people with a lot of experience when it comes to adventure tourism and they all hold the category of instructors; they will provide you with both the instruction and the necessary material for this activity.

 A unique ecosystem

-The experience is all about mixing hiking, climbing, caving and rappelling, entering the unique ecosystem of an imposing mogote (karst hill).
-As it will take place in a practically unspoilt site, you will feel like a true discoverer.
-Right in the middle of a vertical rock wall of a mogote lies the cavern that you are going to visit.
-To get there, you will first do a fairly steep and intense hike (with a medium level of difficulty) of approximately 12m.
-Then you will do a very simple climb of another 12m to reach the cavern.After visiting the cavern and discovering the wonders of the underground environment of this area, you will rappel 70m down to the base of the mogote.
-Before that, you can appreciate the curious formations in its stones.
-This experience lasts up to 4 hours, with breaks.
+The experience is all about mixing hiking, climbing, caving and rappelling, delving into the unique ecosystem of an imposing mogote.
+As it will take place in a practically virgin site, you will feel like a true discoverer.
+Right in the middle of a vertical rock wall of a mogote is the cavern that you are going to visit.
+To get to it, you will first do a fairly steep and intense hike (with a medium level of difficulty) of approximately 12m.
+Then you will do a very easy climb of another 12m to reach the cavern.After visiting the cavern and discovering the wonders of the underground environment of this area, you will rappel down 70m to the bed of the mogote.
+Before you can appreciate the curious formations in its stones.
+This experience lasts up to 4h, with breaks at intervals.

-* You need good physical preparation.
-You should take precautions if you suffer from any kind of allergy to insect bites.
+* A good physical preparation is needed.
+You should take precautions if you suffer from any type of allergy to insect bites.
 Harness, shoes, ropes, flashlights are included.
 Safety is guaranteed!

 4 María La Gorda: Snorkeling, diving and relaxation

-The fans of snorkeling, diving, or underwater photography will enjoy this experience in María la Gorda.
-This place is considered a paradise in western Cuba for its beautiful beaches, and its colorful coral reefs.
+The fans of snorkeling, contemplative diving or underwater photography is this experience in María la Gorda.
+This place is considered a paradise in western Cuba due to its beautiful beaches, its colorful coral reefs and its reefs.
 This destination is located to the west of the Pinar del Río province, on the Guanahacabibes peninsula.
-Once you have arrived here, we recommend that you stay for 2 or 3 nights in one of the hotels that CubaUnique can book for you.
-We also organize one-day trips along Cabo San Antonio and stayin just one night at María la Gorda.
+Once you have arrived here we recommend you to stay for 2 or 3 nights in one of the hotels that CubaUnique can reserve for you. we also organize day trips passing through Cabo de San Antonio and sleeping one night in María la Gorda.

 The plan that we propose is very simple: relax on the beach, practice snorkeling.
-In case you have a license, you can dive in one of the 10 best diving areas in all of Latin America and the Caribbean.
-In addition to being able to appreciate the Black Coral Valley, the largest black coral reef in Cuba, you will taste a delicious Cuban seafood meal and witness enchanting sunsets.
-As this enclave is part of a Biosphere Reserve, we encourage you to discover the exuberant wild and endemic fauna that inhabit its intricate landscapes.Also if you travel between May and September, it is worth witnessing the sea turtle spawning (green, hawksbill and loggerhead) in the sand dunes.
-Accompanied by a local guide, 9 beaches are visited at night to observe how these species are protected in Cuba in the nesting and birth of their young.
+In case you have certification, you can Diving in one of the 10 best diving areas in all of Latin America and the Caribbean.
+In addition to being able to appreciate the Coral Negro Valley, the largest black coral reef in Cuba, you will taste a delicious Cuban seafood meal and witness enchanting sunsets.
+As this enclave is part of a Biosphere Reserve, we encourage you to discover the exuberant wild and endemic fauna that inhabits its intricate settings.Also, if you travel between May and September, it is worth witnessing the sea turtle spawning (green, hawksbill and loggerhead) in the sand dunes.
+Accompanied by a local guide, they visit 9 beaches at night to observe how these species are protected in Cuba during the nesting and birth of their young.

-5 Bacunayagua, test your limits facing the unexplored
+5 Bacunayagua, test your limits in the face of the unexplored

-The little town of Bacunayagua is located to the east of Havana, just 85 kilometers from the capital, in the province of Mayabeque.
-It is surrounded by an exuberant almost unspoilt nature, here you will find landscapes that will take your breath away.
-And since we love that you live new adventures, we propose you this exclusive and personalized experience in this charming little fishing village.With a specialized guide, a local friend of CubaUnique, you will be able to discover the charms of this area of the Cuban north coast, which include crystal clear waters, rivers, caves, wild animals and much more!
+To the east of Havana is the small town of Bacunayagua, just 85 kilometers from the capital.
+Located in the province of Mayabeque and surrounded by exuberant, almost virgin nature, here you will find landscapes that will take your breath away.
+And since we love that you live new adventures, we offer you this exclusive and personalized experience in this charming little fishing village.With a specialized guide, a local friend of CubaUnique, you will be able to discover the charms of this area of the Cuban north coast, which include crystal clear waters, rivers, caves, wild animals and much more!

 Heading to the cenote

-So, if you are thinking about organizing a trip to Cuba , whether it is on your own or with one of our tailor made trips we will craft with pleasure and care in our specialized travel agency, don't miss any of our recommendations to travel to Cuba without complications and to know about the evolution of COVID-19 situation in Cuba.
-We suggest some of our most popular preset routes , and, if possible, spend at least 10 days in Cuba soyou don't miss the essentials, and above all, enjoy Cuban nature 24/7.
+So, if you are thinking of organizing a trip to Cuba , whether it is on your own or with one of our tailor made trips we will craft with pleasure and care in our specialized travel agency, don't miss any of our recommendations to travel to Cuba without complications and to know about evolution of the Covid-19 situation in Cuba.
+We suggest some of our most popular preset routes most popular, and, if possible, that you spend at least 10 days in Cuba soyou don't miss the essentials, and above all, enjoy Cuban nature 24/7.
 We are waiting for you very soon!

-Article written by Gabriela Rodríguez, independent Cuban guide.
+Article written by Gabriela Rodríguez, an independent guide to Cuba.

 Video produced and edited by Javier Ernesto Hernández-López.